What to do in your allotment in December

 General December allotment jobs

 - Keep off beds this month to avoid compacting the ground when it’s wet.
-Use planks to spread your weight if you need to access beds.
+Use planks to spread your weight if you need access.

 - Take hardwood cuttings to propagate woody perennials like roses or herbs like rosemary.
 Cut a finger-long length of stem just below a pair of buds.
 Bury the cutting up to two thirds of its height in a pot to root.